-- 1. For a network that includes Internet access, you'll need: - Computers/devices with a Network port or wireless networking capabilities. - A modem and Internet service to your home, provided by your ISP (modem typically supplied by your ISP). - A router to connect multiple devices to the Internet. - 2.
-Make sure that your modem is working properly.
-Your modem is provided by your Internet Service Provider (ISP) when you sign up for Internet service.
-If your modem is not working contact your ISP to verify functionality.
+- 1. For a network that includes Internet access, you'll need: - Computers/devices with an Ethernet port (also called network port) or wireless networking capabilities. - A modem and Internet service to your home, provided by your ISP (modem typically supplied by your ISP). - A router to connect multiple devices to the Internet.

-- 3. Set up your router.
+- 2. Make sure that your modem is working properly.
+Your modem is often provided by your Internet Service Provider (ISP) when you sign up for Internet service.
+If your modem is not working contact your ISP to verify functionality. - 3.
+Set up your router.
 See "How to setup your router" below. - 4.
-To connect additional wired computers or wired network devices to your network, see "Connect additional wired devices to your network" on page 11. - 5.
-To set up wireless networking on your router, see "Wireless Networking and Security" on page 12.
+To connect additional wired computers or wired network devices to your network, see "Connect additional wired devices to your network" on page 9. - 5.
+To set up wireless networking on your router, see "Wireless Networking and Security" on page 10.